Extract complete matches from strings

 (

-only) Integer, the nth occurrence of the pattern to extract.
+str_extract_nthonly) Integer, the nth occurrence of the pattern to extract.
 Negative values count back from the end.

 Value

-each return a character vector the same length as the input vector strings
+each return a character vector the same length as the input vector strings.

 It contains the extracted portion of the string, corresponding to